Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ## Data Transformation

-Note that several variables in our dataset, namely "Vitamin.A....DV.", "Vitamin.C....DV.", "Calcium....DV." and "Iron....DV.", are represented as percentages.
+Note that several variables in our dataset, namely `"Vitamin.A....DV."`, `"Vitamin.C....DV."`, `"Calcium....DV."` and `"Iron....DV."`, are represented as percentages.
 Consequently, the percentage symbol is included in our data.
 However, when conducting statistical analysis using R, the presence of non-numeric characters such as the percentage symbol can cause complications, interfering with the processing and analysis of the data.
 Therefore, we proceed to remove it.